Longwood University Department of Computer Science Advanced Computing Lab

 Note: Installing Linux alongside another operating system (whether in a "dual-boot" configuration or as a Virtual Machine) takes a significant amount of hard drive space, since you are in effect running two complete operating systems side-by-side.
 It is a good idea to have at least a 1Tb drive (more space is preferable).

-We do not recommend the new M1 Macintosh for use in computer science classes.
-The M1 platform is new and does not yet support much of the development software our students need.
+We do not recommend the new Apple-Silicon Macintosh for use in computer science classes.
+These chips use a relatively new architecture that does not yet support much of the development software our students need.

 The Apple Macintosh operating system is based on the FreeBSD Unix operating system, which has many similarities to the Linux operating system we use in the advanced computing lab.
 This means that for many tasks, users of a Macintosh can use the "Terminal" program instead of installing Linux separately on their system.
 Unfortunately, the operating systems are not perfectly identical and this can mean that students must do additional work to figure out how to complete assignments on their systems.
 There is also some software that simply won't work in the Macintosh operating system without dual-booting Linux.

 On the other hand, Macs are very popular in the software development world, partly because the only easy way to write programs for iPhone is to use Apple's development software.
 Many of these programs are only available on the Macintosh.
-If you want access to Apple's "walled garden", this might be the way to go, but be aware it can make your life more difficult in some of our classes.
+If you want access to Apple's "walled garden", this might be the way to go, but be aware of the potential drawbacks.

 Many gaming systems, especially Alienware systems, have custom graphics cards or other devices that can make them tricky to get working properly in Linux.
 As with the Apple Macintosh, it can sometimes be possible to work around these issues, but usually at the cost of a considerable amount of time that could be much better spent.
 Before purchasing a gaming laptop, it's important to check whether the manufacturer provides Linux support.

 You should definitely get one!
 They are fun to play around with and a great way to learn about the challenges of embedded computing.
 However, while the Raspberry Pi can run Linux, it has a very slow processor and a limited about of RAM and storage.
-Single board computers are fun toys, but they are not really suitable systems for serious software development.
+Single board computers are fun toys, but they are not really suitable systems for serious software development and not a substitute for a development laptop.

 In summary, we recommend a computer with at least: